Whoaa512/starred/README.md

 - [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.
 - [egoist/sitefetch](https://github.com/egoist/sitefetch) - Fetch an entire site and save it as a text file (to be used with AI models).
 - [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - An open source personal productivity platform built on Markdown, turbo charged with the scripting power of Lua
-- [browserbase/stagehand](https://github.com/browserbase/stagehand) - The SDK For Browser Agents
+- [browserbase/stagehand](https://github.com/browserbase/stagehand) - The SDK to extract data and interact with any site on the web.
+Get started with Claude Code, Codex, Eve, Mastra, and more.
 - [voideditor/void](https://github.com/voideditor/void) -
 - [instantdb/instant](https://github.com/instantdb/instant) - Instant is the best backend for AI-coded apps.
 You get auth, permissions, storage, presence, and streams — everything you need to ship apps your users will love.
 - [useplunk/plunk](https://github.com/useplunk/plunk) - The Open-Source Email Platform